Chilembwe uprising: Later actions

 The rebels cut the Zomba–Tete and Blantyre–Mikalongwe telephone lines, delaying the spread of the news.
-The African Lakes' Company weapons store in Blantyre was raided by a force of around 100 rebels at around 02:00 on 24 January, before the general alarm had been raised by news of the Magomero and Mwanje attacks.
-The defenders mobilised after an African watchman was shot dead by the rebels.
-The insurgents were repulsed, but not before they had captured five rifles and some ammunition, which was taken back to Mbombwe.
+At around 02:00 on 24 January, the ALC weapons store in Blantyre was attacked by a force of around 100 rebels before the general alarm had been raised by news of the Magomero and Mwanje attacks.
+Local settlers mobilised after an African watchman was shot dead by the rebels.
+The rebels were repulsed, but not before they had captured five rifles and some ammunition, which were taken back to Mbombwe.
 A number of rebels were taken prisoner during the retreat from Magomero.

 After the initial attacks on the Bruce plantation, the rebels returned home.
 Livingstone's head was taken back and displayed at the Providence Industrial Mission on the second day of the uprising as Chilembwe preached a sermon.
-During much of the rebellion, Chilembwe remained in Mbombwe praying and leadership of the rebels was taken by David Kaduya, a former soldier in the King's African Rifles (KAR).
-Under Kaduya's command, the rebels ambushed a small party of government soldiers near Mbombwe on 24 January, described as the "one reverse suffered by the government" during the uprising.
+During much of the rebellion, Chilembwe remained in Mbombwe praying and leadership of the rebels was taken by David Kaduya, a former King's African Rifles (KAR) soldier.
+Under Kaduya's command, the rebels successfully ambushed a small party of KAR troops near Mbombwe on 24 January, described as the "one reverse suffered by the government" during the uprising.

-By the morning of 24 January the government had levied the Nyasaland Volunteer Reserve, a settler militia and redeployed the 1st Battalion, KAR from the north of the colony.
-The rebels did not mount any further attack any of the many other isolated plantations in the region.
+By the morning of 24 January the colonial government had mustered the Nyasaland Volunteer Reserve (NVR), a unit that consisted of settler reservists, and redeployed the 1st Battalion of the KAR from the north of the colony.
+The rebels did not further attack any of the many other isolated plantations in the region.
 They also did not occupy the boma (fort) at Chiradzulu just 5 miles from Mbombwe, even though it was ungarrisoned at the time.
 Rumours of rebel attacks spread, but despite earlier offers of support, there were no parallel uprisings elsewhere in Nyasaland and the promised reinforcements from Ncheu did not materialise.
 The Mlanje or Zomba regions likewise refused to join the uprising.